Cantor's isomorphism theorem: Statement and examples

 With these definitions in hand, Cantor's isomorphism theorem states that every two unbounded countable dense linear orders are order-isomorphic.

 Within the rational numbers, certain subsets are also countable, unbounded, and dense.
-The rational numbers in the open unit interval are an example.
+The rational numbers in the open unit interval (0,1) are an example.
 Another example is the set of dyadic rational numbers, the numbers that can be expressed as a fraction with an integer numerator and a power of two as the denominator.
 By Cantor's isomorphism theorem, the dyadic rational numbers are order-isomorphic to the whole set of rational numbers.
 In this example, an explicit order isomorphism is provided by Minkowski's question-mark function.
 Another example of a countable unbounded dense linear order is given by the set of real algebraic numbers, the real roots of polynomials with integer coefficients.
 In this case, they are a superset of the rational numbers, but are again order-isomorphic.
 It is also possible to apply the theorem to other linear orders whose elements are not defined as numbers.
+For instance, the binary strings that end in a 1, in their lexicographic order, form another isomorphic ordering.